 If you dye your hair and don’t use color-safe shampoo… nothing terrible will happen.
 Worst case scenario, your color will fade or shift slightly.
 Blonde colors may turn a little yellow, browns may turn a little orange or reddish, reds will just fade and fade and fade.
 Pastels will most definitely fade, but that’s what they do anyway–no hair color is forever!

 In the grand scheme of things, color fade isn’t such a big deal.
-However, considering that dying your hair can be such an investment, you may want to keep your color vibrant and true for as long as possible.
+However, considering that dyeing your hair can be such an investment, you may want to keep your color vibrant and true for as long as possible.
 That’s where color-safe shampoo–and a series of other hair care tips–can help.

 What shampoos should you avoid with color-treated hair?